eclipse-iceoryx/iceoryx2/integrations/ros2/colcon/messages/README.md

 ```

 This imports the message definitions of `<distro>.repos` and builds the
-crates into `../../target/<distro>/colcon/messages`, a colcon workspace of
+crates into `../../target/<distro>/colcon/messages`.
-its own.
 Source its `install/setup.bash` to make the crates available.